Gérard Pelletier: The Three Wise Men

 Pelletier met Trudeau while studying in France and worked with him and Jean Marchand during the Asbestos Strike of 1949 in Quebec.
-Dubbed the "Three Wise Men" in English and Les trois colombes (The three doves) in French, they entered politics at the same time in the federal election of 1965.
-The trio was recruited by Liberal prime minister Lester Pearson to help derail the rising Quebec separatist movement.
+Dubbed the "Three Wise Men" in English and Les trois colombes (The three doves) in French, the trio was recruited by Liberal prime minister Lester Pearson in the 1965 election to help derail the rising Quebec separatist movement.
+Pelletier contested Hochelaga, then considered a safe seat where the Liberals has won majority of the vote in all but one election since World War I (Pelletier won the district four times but only with majority of the vote once, in the 1968 Trudeaumania election) while Trudeau contested Mount Royal, another safe seat.